 These teaching materials were were developed in close collaboration with high-school teachers.
 The materials are self-contained modules that can be used in high school curriculum.
 The generous support of the National Science Foundation DMS-1845406 made these modules possible.
 If you do use them in your classes, I'd love to hear about your experience!
 Please send me an email at asaibab AT ncsu DOT edu.

-1. The mathematics of ranking
+1. The Mathematics of Ranking

 In this module, students will engage in activities that apply their knowledge of matrices to the study of ranking.
 Specifically, students will study Colley’s Method of Ranking in various contexts and apply it to a problem that they design in a culminating assignment.
 The module begins with lessons on elementary matrix operations and then continues with an introduction to the Method through a lesson plan, guided notes, and a problem set.
 The lesson is followed by a class activity to collect data and apply Colley’s Method to that data.
 The module concludes with a group project in which students work with real-world data to apply their knowledge and communicate their understanding in writing.